For live links, click to: riverhouses.org/2019-keats

 Keats has been a staple of high school and college curricula for generations, and this poem in particular is often used to illustrate the literary technique of personification.
 (Who is “thee” in the second stanza?)
 But what if you have small children, not high school students — can literature like this be part of their homeschool experience as well?
 Absolutely!
 Just pick a phrase or a line that strikes you and insert it into your own daily conversations.
 When you walk out into the beautiful fall backyard say, “It’s the season of mellow fruitfulness.”
 Or point to the evening sky: “See how the barred clouds bloom the soft-dying day.”
 Or listen in the local park: “Hear the gathering swallows twitter in the skies.”

-You don’t need to mention that you’re quoting a line from a poem — just use it: “It’s the season of mellow fruitfulness.”
-Fifteen years from now in a college English class, as the professor turns to John Keats and begins to read, your student’s eyes will open wide and she’ll exclaim, “Hey, that’s what my mom always used to say!” 😊
+You don’t need to mention that you’re quoting a line from a poem — just use it: “It’s the season of mists and mellow fruitfulness.”
+Ten years from now in a college English class, as the professor turns to John Keats and begins to read, your student’s eyes will open wide and she’ll exclaim, “Hey, that’s what my mom always used to say!” 😊

 What wonderful words have you found and what poetical discoveries have you made in your homeschool this week?